VATSIM-UK/uk-controller-pack/Contributing.md

 - Submit a pull request (PR) to the master branch.
 - The PR title should describe the change that has been made.
 - The PR description should confirm what changes have been made and how you know they're correct (with references).
-- Please include any relevant screenshots to prove the changes work - this is particularly important for SMRs.
+- Please include any relevant screenshots to prove the changes work.
 - Ensure you link any relevant issues in the merge request (you can type hash and the issue ID, eg #275).
 Comment on those issues linking back to the PR (you can reference PRs in the same way as issues, using the format #pr-id).
 - Be prepared to answer any questions about your PR when it is reviewed for acceptance.